 The cost of living on Lake Como is fairly high compared with other Italian regions.
 This is mainly due to its location and the type of lifestyle inhabitants have built up.
 It’s no secret that Como is a luxury destination, and this is reflected in its cost of living.

-Basic utilities are, on average, 17% cheaper in Como than in London.
+Then there are utilities of course.
 For an inner-city apartment, you can expect to pay around €170 a month for heating, electricity, and so on.
-Internet is nearly 15% cheaper in Como, where you can expect broadband internet speeds.
+Internet is relatively inexpensive in Como, and you can expect broadband internet speeds.

 The amount of money you’ll need to live comfortably in Como is much higher than in other areas of Italy.
 Expect to need up to €4,000 a month for a couple to live in the area, including rent or mortgage.